Slawomir Gromadzki

 2. The Second Scourging was Verberatio.
 Once Pilate “delivered him to be crucified” (Matthew 27:26).
 Under Roman law, crucifixion was not a standalone event; it was a package deal that required a final, horrific scourging (verberatio) to weaken the victim so they would die faster on the cross.
 This was the official executioner’s scourging.
 It was no longer a “chastisement” to evoke pity; it was the beginning of the execution itself.

-John 19:1–5: This scourging happens during the trial.
+John 19:1–5: This first scourging happens during the trial (before the death sentence was pronounced).
 After the beating, Pilate continues to argue for Jesus’ release.
 This matches Ellen White’s description of the “first” scourging.

 Matthew 27:26 / Mark 15:15: These verses state that Pilate released Barabbas and, “having scourged Jesus,” delivered Him to be crucified.
 This happens at the end of the trial as the final act before heading to Golgotha.